Decibels (dB) in audio production

 How can you measure volume in decibels?

-Sound levels can be measured using the following tools:
+Sound levels can be measured with the following tools:

-2. Decibel app on the smartphone (approximate values only)
+2. Decibel app on a smartphone (approximate values only)

-Application: Hold the microphone at ear level to the sound source and pay attention to ambient noise.
-For reliable measurements, a calibrated measuring device Mandatory – e.g. for workplaces or event venues (Source: BAuA).
+How to measure: Hold the microphone at ear height toward the sound source and watch out for ambient noise.
+For reliable measurements, a calibrated meter is required, for example in workplaces or event venues (Source: BAuA).

 Can I measure decibels with the iPhone?